 2. Lunging at the golf ball

-The second biggest swing fault which can cause you to slice the golf ball is lunging at the golf ball in an attempt to hit it further.
-While doing this you move your head forward and ahead of the ball at impact which causes the club face to be left open.
-To understand this, stand over a golf ball and address it with your head well in front of the ball.
-You will see how this will jam you up at impact and force the golf ball to start and continue right.
+The second most common swing flaw that can cause you to slice the golf ball is lunging at it in an attempt to hit it further.
+While doing so, you move your head forward and ahead of the ball at impact, leaving the club face open.

 3. Weak grip